Yeah! (Usher song): Background and release

 Lil Jon, who is also a DJ, then decided to leak the record to DJs across the country after the record companies shut down for Christmas break.
 By the time they got back to business in January, the record already had thousands of radio plays with no label involvement.
 Usher still opted to go with "Burn" as the lead single as a music video was already planned, however, the responses to "Yeah!" were overwhelmingly favorable, and "Yeah!" was released as the first single with "Burn" becoming the second single from the album.
-The single was released in the United States on January 27, 2004 as a CD single and 12" single.
+The single was released in the United States on January 27, 2004, as a CD single and 12" single.
 LaFace Records sent "Yeah!" to US contemporary hit radio on February 7, 2004.
 In the United Kingdom, it was released as a CD single, containing the album and instrumental version of the song, and two additional tracks from the album, "Red Light" (also produced by Lil Jon) and "Sweet Lies".

-Composition and reception
+Composition

-"Yeah!" combines the genres of crunk and R&B genres, to form Crunk&B, which Lil Jon described as "R&B songs that get you crunk, make you wanna wild out".
+"Yeah!" combines the genres of crunk and R&B, creating an all new form called crunk&B, which Lil Jon described as "R&B songs that get you crunk, make you wanna wild out".
 Entertainment Weekly's Jem Aswad found the song to contain crunk and transition between hip hop, soul and ballad genres.
-The song was co-written by Sean Garrett, Patrick J. Que Smith, Ludacris, Robert McDowell, and James Elbert "LRoc" Phillips.
-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Yeah!" is written in common time with a moderately slow tempo of 105 beats per minute, It is written in the key of G minor.
+The song was co-written by Sean Garrett, Patrick "J. Que" Smith, Ludacris, Robert McDowell, and James "LRoc" Phillips.
+According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Yeah!" is written in common time with a moderately slow tempo of 105 beats per minute, written in the key of G minor.
 Usher's vocal range spans from the low note of B♭3 to the high note of B♭4.